9 Beautiful hummingbirds in Nevada [Pictures + IDs]

 In the spring, they go north along the Pacific Coast, and in the late summer and autumn, they pass past the Rocky Mountains.

 The main sources of food for rufous hummingbirds are nectar from vibrant tubular flowers and insects including gnats, midges, and flies.
-They use soft plant down and spider webs to keep their nest together as they make it high up in the trees.
-They lay two or three very little, white eggs that are 0.5 in (1.3 cm) long.
+As they climb higher into the trees, they utilize spider webs and soft plant down to bind their nest together.
+They deposit one or two tiny, white, 0.5-inch (1.3-centimeter) eggs.

 Anna’s Hummingbirds